 She is the daughter of Ravi Shankar, a famous Indian musician known for teaching George Harrison how to play the sitar.
 He is 59 years older than Norah, and was estranged from her most of her life.
-She has seen him infrequently and although they still keep in touch, she doesn't like to be thought of as "Ravi Shankar's daughter."
+She saw him infrequently most of her life and reconnected in the years before his 2012 death.
+She often downplayed their relationship, as she didn't like to be thought of as "Ravi Shankar's daughter."
 Jones' mother is a New York concert promoter named Sue Jones.

 On her first album, there are guest appearances by jazz guitarist Bill Frisell and session drummer Brian Blade.

 At the Grammys in 2003, she won all five awards she was nominated for.
 Her acceptance speeches were not all smooth.
 At one point she banged the award into the microphone, and while accepting the Best New Artist Grammy, she accidentally said "S--t."

 She formed a country side project with Lee Alexander called "The Little Willies," a tribute (kind of) to Willie Nelson.
 They played several cover tunes and some originals.
 One of the most humorous is, "Lou Reed": "You may think I'm trippin' but I swear I saw Lou Reed cowtippin'." (thanks, Lee - Mobile, AL)

 She has played with the funk-fusion group Wax Poetic, and was a member of Laszlo in North Texas.